usmaanalii/javascript/JavaScript30/analysis.md

 clearInterval(countdown);
 ```

-Here, the timed, repeated method is assigned to `countdown`, therefore
-clearing the variable does the job of cancelling the method calls.
+Here, the method to be ran under a time interval is assigned to `countdown`, therefore clearing the variable does the job of cancelling the method calls.

 ### Working with timestamps